ash/raku-course/essentials/functions/named-parameters/index.md

 say distance(from => 30, to => 10); # 20
 ```

-It is an error to pass the parameters as if they were positional.
-The call `distance(30, 10)` generates an error:
+It is an error to pass the arguments as if they were positional.
+For example, a call `distance(30, 10)` generates an error:

     Too many positionals passed; expected 0 arguments but got 2
         in sub distance at t.raku line 1
         in block <unit> at t.raku line 2

-The good part is that named parameters can be listed in any order.
+The good part is that named arguments can be listed in any order.
 The following two calls are totally equivalent:

 ```raku
 say distance(from => 30, to => 10); # 20